irrwahn/githook/README.md

         [my_gihub_account/my_repo_2]
         notify = fred@example.org

+   **NOTE:** SSL/TLS secured mail transport may fail in unpredictable (and often hard to debug) ways, if there is a problem relating to the certificate, such as a bad, self-signed or expired certificate, or server redirection by the ISP, or out of date CA file on the PHP host.

 3. In GitHub, add new webhooks for e.g. `my_repo_1` and `my_repo_2`,
    enter the Payload URL, e.g. `https://<your_domain_and_path>/githook/hook.php`
    and set the content type to `application/x-www-form-urlencoded`.
    Tick the `Just the push event` radio button and save the settings.

-   Note: Upon webhook creation, GitHub will send a `ping` event to your payload URL.
+   **NOTE:** Upon webhook creation, GitHub will send a `ping` event to your payload URL.
 Those events are neither processed nor forwarded by `hook.php`, but will still be logged to `hook.log`.